etsangsplk/sputter/docstring/fn.md

 This example will return the vector _[2 4 6 8 10 12]_.

-Anonymous functions produce a closure that includes the variables being drawn from the local scope.
-This means that when you pass the function around, it continues to retain the variable state of the code the surrounded it.
+Anonymous functions produce a closure that copies the variables that have been referenced from the surrounding scope.
+Alternatively, one can create a function that remains completely attached to its local scope by using `lambda` instead of `fn`, though this can lead to memory leaks.